Speaking of HealthConsider T.I.M.E. when dealing with sepsisFebruary 28, 2024

 Over the next few years, he fought.
-“I told Kayla I was doing my best, and I was doing better, but it wasn’t enough,” says Eversman.
+“I told Kayla I was doing my best, and I was doing better, but it wasn’t enough,” says Tim.
 His blood sugar and other numbers continued to fluctuate, and he eventually decided to up his game.
 He started walking on a treadmill and worked up to running.
 His numbers stabilized, his weight dropped, and he started feeling better and sleeping more soundly.

-Confident that he was healthier, Eversman visited Dascher for his next diabetes checkup.
-“I heard a heart murmur that I hadn’t heard on previous exams,” says Dascher.
-After an echocardiogram (EKG) at Mayo Clinic Health System in Lake City, Eversman discovered he had a bicuspid aortic valve, a deformity in which the valve works imperfectly, often hiding symptoms for years.
+Confident that he was healthier, Tim visited Kayla for his next diabetes checkup.
+“I heard a heart murmur that I hadn’t heard on previous exams,” says Kayla.
+After an echocardiogram (EKG) at Mayo Clinic Health System in Lake City, Tim discovered he had a bicuspid aortic valve — a deformity in which the valve works imperfectly, often hiding symptoms for years.

-In September 2014, Eversman ran his first 10-mile trail race and was hooked.
+In September 2014, Tim ran his first 10-mile trail race and was hooked.
 He ran a notoriously tough 15-miler on July 4, 2015.
 At his regularly scheduled EKG a few days later, medical staff told him they couldn’t believe that he finished the race.
 He needed a mechanical heart valve right away.

-Two weeks after open-heart surgery in Mayo Clinic in Rochester, Tim arrived at his first cardiac rehab appointment at Mayo Clinic Health System in Lake City.
-“One of the first things they had me do was walk the hallway for six minutes,” says Eversman.
+Two weeks after open-heart surgery at Mayo Clinic in Rochester, Tim arrived at his first cardiac rehab appointment at Mayo Clinic Health System in Lake City.
+“One of the first things they had me do was walk the hallway for six minutes,” says Tim.
 “My wife, who has been such a wonderful help to me throughout this process, has a picture of me hunched over in so much pain.
 But since then, it’s been a daily improvement.
 I am so much stronger, and I’m more energetic and awake.”